 - 7.3.5 When a horse that has qualified for the finals is unable to show in the finals, that horse will receive the placing and earnings for the lowest place to be paid in the finals, provided the finals fee has been paid, if applicable.
 No horse that initially did not make the finals will be allowed to move up into the finals.
-If there are 10 entries or less in the first go-round there will be a finals only. - 7.3.6 All earnings and points are computed as of November 15th of the previous year to determine eligibility for year-end awards and for eligibility to show in classes where there are earnings limits - 7.4 Point System-during the show season, points will be awarded to the horse for its placing in any approved NRCHA class.
+If there are 10 entries or less in the first go-round there will be a finals only. - 7.3.6 All earnings and points are computed as of November 15th of the previous year to determine eligibility for year-end awards and for eligibility to show in classes where there are earnings limits. - Point System-during the show season, points will be awarded to the horse for its placing in approved NRCHA classes as specified in Section 3.
 Points will be awarded in accordance with the payout schedule shown in Section 7.2 with the first place horse receiving the highest number based on the number of horses actually shown.
 In a class with 5 or more shown the first place horse will receive 5 points for the win plus one point for every horse defeated.
 Each succeeding place will receive 2 points less than the place before it, i.e. 10 horses in class, 1st is 14 points, 2nd is 12 points, 3rd is 10 points, 4th is 8 points, 5th is 6 points.
 In classes having less than 5 entries, the first place horse will receive points equal to the number of horses shown in the class plus one point for every horse defeated (i.e.- four horses shown, 1st place receives 4 points plus 3 points for the three horses defeated, for a total of 7.
 Three horses shown in a class, 1st place receives five points, 2nd place receive 3 points.)
 Owners and riders must be members in good standing of the NRCHA.
 Any errors found in show results or standings will be corrected immediately on the NRCHA website.
-Members or show management must contact the NRCHA office within 30 days of the posting of these results for corrections to be made. - 7.4.1 In addition, for every \$100 won by the horse, the horse will receive an additional point, up to 75 additional points (\$7,500). - 7.5 Year-End Awards Everyone that competes in an NRCHA approved horse show class will automatically be in the running for the year-end awards.
+Members or show management must contact the NRCHA office within 30 days of the posting of these results for corrections to be made. - 7.4.1 For approved events where Spectacular classes are offered but the regular horse show classes are not offered, points as defined above will be awarded for the Spectacular classes.
+If both regular horse show and spectacular classes are offered in the same show they may be run concurrently but only the regular horse show classes will be awarded points. - 7.4.1.2 In addition, for every \$100 won by the horse during the current contest year, the horse will receive an additional point, up to 75 additional points (\$7,500). - 7.5 Year-End Awards Everyone that competes in an NRCHA approved horse show class as defined above will automatically be in the running for the year-end awards.
 There will be no sign-ups required to be in the standings.
 The awards will continue to be based on points earned, rather than cash won.
 A cumulative tabulation of points earned by all horses during the show season shall be kept by the office.
-Said tabulation of earned points shall be published in the Stock Horse News.
+Said tabulation of earned points shall be published in the Reined Cow Horse News.
 Points awarded are for horse and rider combinations in all Non Pro and Youth divisions, and the horse only in Open divisions.
 In the event of ties in points, the total earnings will determine the standings.

-B MERIT AWARD PROGRAM
+8 MERIT AWARD PROGRAM